innoq/anonymous_inmail/README.md

 ## Build

-With that in place, run something like
+With Docker in place, run something like

     docker build -t registry.invalid/anonymous_mailbox .